JohnnyPrimus/tintins-chess-analysis/README.md

 # What's different from the original
 The only difference between this fork and the original code, is that this fork enables a setting which allows users to listen on all network interfaces.
-If you have a machine/server you want to run this on, but need to access the web interface of that device over the network, this fork enables that functionality.
+If you have a machine/server you want to run this on, but need to access the web interface of that device over the network, this fork enables that functionality directly via setting, rather than environment variables.
+If/when this PR makes it upstream this fork will be archived in favor of the original.

 A chess coach you can actually **talk to**, and one that **doesn't make things up**.
 Ask why a move was a mistake or what you should have played, and get a straight answer **in words**, grounded in